fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 Optional:

-- `enabled` (String) The boolean value specifying whether the sync for the schema into the destination is enabled.
+- `enabled` (Boolean) The boolean value specifying whether the sync for the schema into the destination is enabled.
 - `table` (Block Set) (see [below for nested schema](#nestedblock--schema--table))

 <a id="nestedblock--schema--table"></a>